utshomax/postman-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 Your collection is pushed to your GitLab project under the filename that you specified and saved as a single JSON file.

-Every change that is saved to your Postman Collection automatically commits changes to your GitLab project in real time.
+Every change that's saved to your Postman Collection automatically commits changes to your GitLab project in real time.
 Your collections and code can exist in the same repository.

 > **You can view your configured integrations on the [Browse Integrations](https://go.postman.co/integrations/browse) page.** You can also view integrations that have been configured for a collection by opening the collection and selecting the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> in the right sidebar.
 Learn more about [viewing or editing integrations](/docs/integrations/intro-integrations/#viewing-or-editing-integrations).